 var r = conn.Query("MATCH (a)-[:KNOWS]->(b) RETURN a.name, b.name");The graph-database landscape circa 2026 has a hole in it.
 Neo4j is JVM-first and copyleft.
 DuckDB does columns, not graphs.
 Upstream Kùzu — the embeddable, permissively-licensed graph database many of us were standardizing on — was acquired into a private roadmap, with the public project archived after its last 0.11.x release.

 BogDB is the answer for everybody else: an actively-maintained, embeddable, .NET-native graph database under a permissive Apache 2.0 license.
-It started as a test-by-test parity port of the Kùzu C++ engine and now ships capabilities the original never had — full-frame-clause window functions, an expanded Graph Data Science algorithm suite, native Model Context Protocol servers, and a planner-integrated extension surface that lets you plug custom indexes into query optimization without modifying or forking the engine.
+The current engine ships a 226-function scalar catalog — roughly twice the upstream surface — alongside full ROWS / RANGE / GROUPS frame-clause window functions, an expanded Graph Data Science algorithm suite, native Model Context Protocol servers, and a planner-integrated extension surface that lets you plug custom indexes into query optimization without modifying or forking the engine.
+The core started as a test-by-test parity port of Kùzu's C++ engine; what ships today extends well beyond that foundation.

 BogDB is built by Beyond Ordinary Software Solutions and lives at github.com/BeyondOrdinary/BogDB.